About Me

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2005.

 Despite my whole real world being contained to one house and 3 people, I was happy and coping, and finding joy in the day-to-day life you have spending your days with little kids, or exploring or improving a new home, and sharing it on the internet.
-I was also painting every day and selling the art on my website.
-I was sharing my struggles with agoraphobia and anxiety, but didn’t want to sound conceited as to the reasons why it started.
+I was also painting every day and selling the art on my website, making just enough to keep making more art and eating a meal in a restaurant every now and then.
+I was sharing my struggles with agoraphobia and anxiety online, but didn’t want to sound conceited as to the reasons why it started.
 I didn’t want my readers, or fans, or followers, or internet friends, or whatever you wanna call these people, to think they were harming me and make me stop writing.

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2005.